Johnsson leads Maple Leafs to 6-0 win over Red Wings

+DETROIT (AP) — The resurgent Toronto Maple Leafs are enjoying life under new coach Sheldon Keefe.

-DETROIT (AP) — Andreas Johnsson had two goals and an assist, and the Toronto Maple Leafs routed the skidding Detroit Red Wings 6-0 on Wednesday night for their third straight win under new coach Sheldon Keefe.
+Andreas Johnsson had two goals and an assist, and Toronto routed the skidding Detroit Red Wings 6-0 on Wednesday night for its third straight win since Keefe got the job.

+“We’re getting everyone involved and getting more offense,” defenseman Tyson Barrie said.
+“Once you get a goal and a couple points, you start to feel better.”

+Barrie scored his third of the season — all in the last three games — and also had an assist.
 Frederik Andersen made 25 saves for his 17th career shutout.

-Tyson Barrie and William Nylander each had a goal and an assist.
-John Tavares and Travis Dermott also scored, and Ilya Mikheyev and Morgan Rielly added two assists apiece.
+William Nylander had a goal and an assist, and John Tavares and Travis Dermott also scored.
+Ilya Mikheyev and Morgan Rielly added two assists apiece.

+“I really liked the way we started.
+We won faceoffs, got the puck down the ice and got some goals,” said Keefe, who took over when Mike Babcock was fired last Wednesday.
+“I thought we forced some breaks with our pressure, which is what we wanted to do.”

 Detroit has lost seven straight (0-5-2) and was shut out for the second consecutive game.
 The Red Wings have not scored in 156:28 and have allowed 13 straight goals since Taro Hirose scored 3:32 into the second period Saturday in a 5-1 loss to New Jersey.

+“I think we’re not managing the puck.
+We’re not putting it in good spots for our teammates,” center Dylan Larkin said.
+“I believe that the work ethic’s there but we’re not working smartly with it.”

-Jimmy Howard made eight saves for Detroit before limping off the ice with trainer Piet Van Zant after Tavares’ goal halfway through the first period that made it 3-0.
+Jimmy Howard made eight saves for Detroit before limping off the ice with trainer Piet Van Zant with a mid-body injury after Tavares’ goal halfway through the first period made it 3-0.
 Backup goalie Jonathan Bernier was not on the bench because he was ill, but took over for Howard after a delay that lasted more than five minutes.
 Bernier finished with 40 saves.

+Red Wings coach Jeff Blashill said Howard probably won’t be able to play when the Red Wings visit the Philadelphia Flyers on Friday.

 The Maple Leafs led 2-0 before the game was three minutes old.

-Dermott opened the scoring at 1:04 with his second goal and Barrie got his third — all in the past three games — at 2:24.
+Dermott opened the scoring at 1:04 with his second goal and Barrie got his at 2:24.
 Tavares made it 3-0 at 9:48 with his seventh goal.

 Nylander and Johnsson scored early in the second.
 Johnsson added his seventh, on a power play, at 7:07 of the period.